ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 `jq` is used to transform the json data to tabular format (`src/json2tabular.sh`).
 The converted tabular files has 19 original columns (**id**, **title**, **authors**, **year**, **citations**,  etc) and one additional column called **num_authors** showing the number of authors for a given publication record.
 The authors column has a semi-colon separator for multiple authors.
 Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using `sed`.

-Some of the results obtained were postprocessed for visulization using the `D3` graphics framework and `ffmpeg` libraries.
+Some of the results obtained were postprocessed for visulization using the `D3` graphics framework, `ffmpeg` libraries and `dot/graphviz` tool.

 ## Scaling up